TABLE OF CONTENTS

 Please note: the following text contains major spoilers for the Shangri-La storyline.
 If you don’t want spoilers, skip to the next paragraph.

+The line about the Seal Stone holding the power of chaos and the ability to refuse control is part of the original KMS dialogue that was omitted in the GMS localization, which only said, “The Seal Stone contained incredible power.
+Enough power to change destiny itself.”
 This concept later becomes a significant plot point in the Shangri-La storyline, as it reveals that the Overseers had ordained that the fate of every Adversary is to die after fulfilling their purpose, which was meant to prevent them from plunging the world into chaos with their immense power to influence the world.
-When the elders meet us in Shangri-La and see that we’ve broken free from our destiny to die, they view our existence as a profane defiance to the will of the Overseers and believe that we’re inevitably going to bring an end to the natural order if left unchecked.
+When the elders meet us in Shangri-La and see that we’ve broken free from our destiny to die, they believe that our existence goes against the will of the world and that we’re inevitably going to bring an end to the natural order if left unchecked.)

 As they prepared to follow him, Elwin realized that Will had dropped his book nearby and suggested grabbing it before Melange did.
 (A/N: I mean, this is the Morass, so it still wouldn’t change the past.)
 As Melange appeared, Elwin told him to stop, calling him a kid while doing so.
 This irritated Melange, who then unexpectedly grew self-aware and realized that he was a memory in the Morass, after which he cast a spell to make the three ignore him and find Grendel.